 The first thing all fashion companies should pay attention to is the supply chain.
 Responsible choice and close relationships with the producers of raw materials, suppliers and factories is a path not only to sustainable development, but also to reducing many risks associated with a pandemic.

-Openness and transparency in communications become new necessity.
+Openness and transparency in communications become a new necessity.
 Customers pay more attention to the ethical side of companies.
-They want to make sure that people involved in the production of clothing are socially protected and do not suffer from discrimination any kind of violence.
-And the guarantee of this is the maximum traceability of the supply chain, as well as the open publication of information addresses, phone numbers and photos of factories, mentions of suppliers, certificates, environmental and social initiatives.
+They want to make sure that people involved in the production of clothing are socially protected and do not suffer from discrimination or any kind of violence.
+And the guarantee of this is the maximum traceability of the supply chain, as well as the open publication of information such as addresses, phone numbers and photos of factories, mentions of suppliers, certificates, and the company’s environmental and social initiatives.

 It is worth noting that transparency is integral to an ethical and sustainable business.
-And the crisis very highlighted the failure of the majority n this very issue.
+And the crisis very clearly highlighted the failure of the majority on this very issue.

 Martijn Hagman, Chief Executive Officer, Tommy Hilfiger Global and PVH Europe

-C-19 has only accelerated how we’re approaching sustainability.
-The pandemic forced us all to think differently to let go of traditional ways of working and seek innovation that furthers our vision in the context of this new world.
+Covid-19 has only accelerated how we’re approaching sustainability.
+The pandemic has forced us all to think differently – to let go of traditional ways of working and seek innovation that furthers our vision in the context of this new world.
 Now is the time to drive real change throughout the fashion industry by rethinking current business models and practices.
 In our own value chain, we’ve implemented new solutions to promote environmental and social sustainability, all aligned to our mission of making it possible to be a fashion company that Wastes Nothing and Welcomes All.

 Amy Hall, VP, Social Consciousness, Eileen Fisher, Inc.

 As Eileen always says, there is opportunity inside every crisis.
 The pandemic gives us the rare opportunity to reinvent all facets of the industry, starting with the fashion calendar.
-Anyone who has been working from home these past months now knows: e need a fraction of our clothes.
+Anyone who has been working from home these past six months now knows: we only need a fraction of our clothes.
 Why design into quarterly, monthly or even weekly deliveries?
 Can the industry slow down and use this time to reduce, refine, refocus?
 The consumer will follow our lead.
 We will then be able to design properly, with the end in mind.
 Is each garment reusable and – ultimately – compostable?
 Is the supply chain as tight as possible while providing meaningful livelihoods for its workers?
 Is every component thoughtfully and responsibly sourced?
-If not, we have the time and obligation to coursecorrect now.
+If not, we have the time and obligation to course-correct now.
 The trees, the water, the people and the ecosystem will thank us later.

 Vincent Djen, Director, Cheng Kung Garments

-I am seeing new developments such as chemically recycled cotton textile waste fabric entering the market.
+I am seeing new developments, such as chemically recycled cotton textile waste fabric entering the market.
 Secondhand and reselling, too, continue to gain market shares.
-C-19 has pushed the digitalization of collection development such as using 3D design tools and 3D virtual cutworks.
+Covid-19 has pushed the digitalization of collection development – such as using 3D design tools and 3D virtual cutworks.

-C-19 has also raised public awareness on which brands really walk the walk in terms of business ethics, treating their suppliers correctly by paying their orders in full and on time – a feat that many a worker’s livelihood heavily depends on.
-But I think the most important impact is that C-19 seems to lead people to spend money more rationally and truly observe the importance and power of Mother Nature.
-I hope this is the beginning of consumer mega trend towards total wellbeing and sustainable living.
+Covid-19 has also raised public awareness on which brands really walk the walk in terms of business ethics, treating their suppliers correctly by paying their orders in full and on time – a feat that many a worker’s livelihood heavily depends on.
+But I think the most important impact is that Covid-19 seems to lead people to spend money more rationally and truly observe the importance and power of Mother Nature.
+I hope this is the beginning of a consumer mega trend towards total well-being and sustainable living.

 Mimi Sewalski, Managing Director, Avocado Store